 Meet the President

 Dr. Adela de la Torre became the 9th president of San Diego State University in 2018, following a distinguished career of more than three decades as an accomplished economist, public-health researcher and higher-education leader in both California and Arizona.
-She is the first woman and first Latina to serve as the president of the university.
+She is the first Chicana and first woman to serve as the president of the university.

 Global Perspective, Greater Impact